-This is by far one of the hottest elections in the city of Dearborn and Dearborn Heights, where the largest number of Arab Americans are running for office.
+The 2021 general election is one of the hottest elections in Dearborn and Dearborn Heights Arab-American history, where many Arab Americans are on the ballot.

-The Yamichigan Group provides this information to acquaint the voters with the candidates.
+The Yamichigan Group provides this guide to acquaint the voters with the candidates.
 We are not endorsing any candidates at this time.
 Please use your judgment and vote for the most qualified person regardless of ethnicity, land of origin, color, or religion.
-Candidates who are ready to lead are eager to share specific information about their plans and goals for the office they are running for.
+Effective leaders are eager to share specific information about their plans and goals for the city.

-So, on August 3, you are selecting your local representatives, the people who will make decisions that have an immediate effect on your daily life, such as spending your tax money and providing police, fire, roads, and other services.
+Local elections are crucial.
+When you vote on November 2, you are selecting your local representatives, who will make decisions that have an immediate effect on your daily life, such as spending your tax money and providing police, fire, roads, and other services.

 We urge you to vote even if you do not like any of the candidates on the ballot.
 Your participation counts and shows that our area is very active, prompting local and national candidates to pay attention to our community.
 This is how the system works in America.
-Yes, money is important, but votes are the targets, and every vote counts.
+Money is essential in a campaign, but votes are crucial, and every vote counts.

-We are providing the list of candidates starting with the City of Dearborn in Alphabetical order of the last name.
+We are providing the list of candidates in alphabetical order of the last name.
 We asked all of the candidates to provide information.
 We did not edit their content to preserve their voice, but we edited for length.